UltraInstinct0x/SonGokuBot/README.md

   <h3 align="center">SonGokuBot</h3>

   <p align="center">
-    Son Goku Bot is an updated version of <a href="https://github.com/gokhansarapevi/SonGokuBot">Discord Bot</a>, an advanced Discord multipurpose bot containing more than 400 commands.<br> It can do Moderation, Tickets, Radio, Games, Giveaways, Customisation, Economy, Leveling, Invites, Messages, Utilities, Suggestions, Server Stats etc.<br> Unfortunately the owners stopped at the peak and decided to put the source online of which I made an updated version.
+    Son Goku Bot is an updated version of <a href="https://github.com/gokhansarapevi/SonGokuBot">Discord Bot</a>, an advanced Discord multipurpose bot containing many comments and hooks.<br> Utilizing dragon powers of web.<br> Unfortunately the owners stopped at the peak and decided to put the source online of which I made an updated version.
     <br />
     <br />
     <a href="https://github.com/gokhansarapevi/SonGokuBot/issues">Report Bug</a>